-Travel was different and you really do meet people from all walks of life and backgrounds, in a sense it made me feel I was actually a part of something bigger and that’s what brought us together in a way without having to try too hard.
+Travel was different and you really do meet people from all walks of life and backgrounds, in a sense it made me feel I was actually a part of something bigger and that’s what brought us together was our similar desires of wanderlust.

-I felt that deep down we were almost all ‘loners’ in our own way but it was the connections we shared that brought us together.
-We were the outcasts, the lone wolves the soloists in our own right, each of us on our own journey – but together we made an eclectic bunch.
+I felt that deep down we were almost all ‘loners’, the lone wolves in our own right, each of us on our own journey – but together creating an eclectic bunch.

 I felt that I could connect more to others here than back home.

 When reminiscing, all of these memories of the amazing people I met along the way (as well as some assholes) I can’t help but laugh and think ‘wow what an adventure’

 Some of which I met over 8 years ago and still remain friends to this day.

 Meeting these lovely ladies in Venice.

 So how to make friends at the hostel?